sk4ndal-commits/trackmytask/README.md

 ### Tracking Time

 1. Start tracking time by clicking the "Start Tracking" button and selecting a task
+2. Choose your work location (home or office)
-2. Stop tracking by clicking the "Stop Tracking" button
+3. Stop tracking by clicking the "Stop Tracking" button
-3. View your daily summary to see how much time you've spent on each task
+4. View your daily summary to see how much time you've spent on each task

-### System Tray
+### Daily Summary

-- The app runs in the system tray for easy access
-- Right-click the tray icon to see options:
-  - Start/stop tracking
-  - Open the main app window
-  - View daily summary
-  - Exit the application
+1. Navigate to the Summary tab to view your daily time tracking data
+2. See a breakdown of time spent on each task
+3. View time distribution by work location (home vs. office)
+4. Export your data as CSV for further analysis

 ## Architecture

 - **Models**: Task and TimeEntry classes for data representation
-- **Services**: Database, Task, and SystemTray services for business logic
+- **Services**:
+  - DatabaseService: SQLite database operations
+  - TaskService: Business logic for task and time entry management
+  - ThemeService: Light/dark theme management
 - **UI**: Home, TaskList, and DailySummary screens for user interaction

 ## Dependencies

 - sqflite: SQLite database integration
+- sqflite_common_ffi: SQLite for desktop platforms
 - path_provider: File system access
-- tray_manager: System tray functionality
 - window_manager: Desktop window management
 - intl: Date formatting
 - provider: State management
-# trackmytask
+- excel & csv: Data export functionality